ngjunsiang/laymansguide-src/contents/season8/issue097/issue097.md

+Title: Issue 97: Laptop apps
+Date: 2020-12-05 08:00
+Tags:
+Category: Season 8
+Slug: lmg-s8-issue-97-laptop-apps
+Author: J S Ng
+Summary:

 [**Previously:**](https://buttondown.email/laymansguide/archive/) Mobile apps are sandboxed by the operating system.
 As a result, they have to bundle all the libraries they need, and are not allowed to share libraries with other apps.
 This results in mobile apps with huge filesizes.

 This issue is going to be short, because laptop apps are … well, almost unlimited in what they can do.

 Web apps are sandboxed by the web browser.
 Mobile apps are sandboxed by the mobile operating system (OS).
 Laptop apps are sandboxed by hte desktop OS (yup, Windows on laptop and desktop is practically the same).

 The main difference here lies in the difference between a mobile and desktop OS.
-Mobile OSes do not allow mobile apps to share libraries with other apps, and restrict their privileges ([Issue 96](https://buttondown.email/laymansguide/archive/lmg-s8-issue-96-why-are-mobile-apps-so-large-in/)).
+Mobile OSes do not allow mobile apps to share libraries with other apps, and restrict their privileges ([Issue 96]({filename}/season8/issue096/issue096.md)).
 Desktop OSes, on the other hand, let you do anything that is computationally possible … if you have permission.

 ## The Admin account